Famondir/Music-Suite/README.md

 To increase their engagement with the platform it should be free to share your progression, compositions and sound samples with other people.
 Inside and outside the platform (since we might attract new customers this way).

-Later one we want to **leverage customer data** to create better self-learning material to attract more customers and reduce dependency from music teachers.
-It would be great (from a education scientists point of view) to ge t a model of how people learn to play an instrument most effient and how to keep them on track based on their personal likings and learning history.
+Later on we want to **leverage customer data** to create better self-learning material to attract more customers and reduce dependency from music teachers.
+It would be great (from an education scientists point of view) to get a model of how people learn to play an instrument most effient and how to keep them on track based on their personal likings and learning history.
 In the worst case scenario (from a music teachers point of view) this could replace all human dependencies.

 Also parts of the bussiness strategy are: